 • To change a column's displayed title, edit the Label property.

-• In the image above, the displayed text for the column has been changed to the longer "Average Temperature".
+• In the image above, the displayed text for the column has been changed to include special characters that could cause issues if used in the field name.

-• You could directly Edit Source or View Data from this interface.
+• You can directly Edit Source from this interface.

-• You can also click Reset to Default to discard any changes.
+• Click Reset to Default to discard any changes.

 • Click Save when finished.